-- Mean Slip Coefficient. μ , the ratio of the frictional shear load at the faying surface to the total normal force when slip occurs. - Nominal Strength.
-The capacity of a structure or component to resist the effects of loads, as determined by computations using the specified material strengths and dimensions and equations derived from accepted principles of structural mechanics or by field tests or laboratory tests of scaled models, allowing for modeling effects and differences between laboratory and field conditions. - Pretensioned Joint.
-A joint that transmits shear and/or tensile loads in which the bolts have been installed in accordance with Section 8.2 to provide a pretension in the installed bolt. - Protected Storage.
-The continuous protection of fastener components in closed containers in a protected shelter as described in the Commentary to Section 2.2. - Prying Action.
-Lever action that exists in connections in which the line of application of the applied load is eccentric to the axis of the bolt, causing deformation of the fitting and an amplification of the axial tension in the bolt. - Required Strength.
-The load effect acting on an element or connection determined by structural analysis from the factored loads using the most appropriate critical load combination. - Routine Observation.
-Periodic monitoring of the work in progress. - Shear/Bearing Joint.
-A snug-tightened joint or pretensioned joint with bolts that transmit shear loads and for which the design criteria are based upon the shear strength of the bolts and the bearing strength of the connected materials. - Slip-Critical Joint.
+Mean Slip Coefficient. μ , the ratio of the frictional shear load at the faying surface to the total normal force when slip occurs.

+Nominal Strength.
+The capacity of a structure or component to resist the effects of loads, as determined by computations using the specified material strengths and dimensions and equations derived from accepted principles of structural mechanics or by field tests or laboratory tests of scaled models, allowing for modeling effects and differences between laboratory and field conditions.

+Pretensioned Joint.
+A joint that transmits shear and/or tensile loads in which the bolts have been installed in accordance with Section 8.2 to provide a pretension in the installed bolt.

+Protected Storage.
+The continuous protection of fastener components in closed containers in a protected shelter as described in the Commentary to Section 2.2.

+Prying Action.
+Lever action that exists in connections in which the line of application of the applied load is eccentric to the axis of the bolt, causing deformation of the fitting and an amplification of the axial tension in the bolt.

+Required Strength.
+The load effect acting on an element or connection determined by structural analysis from the factored loads using the most appropriate critical load combination.

+Routine Observation.
+Periodic monitoring of the work in progress.

+Shear/Bearing Joint.
+A snug-tightened joint or pretensioned joint with bolts that transmit shear loads and for which the design criteria are based upon the shear strength of the bolts and the bearing strength of the connected materials.

+Slip-Critical Joint.
 A joint that transmits shear loads or shear loads in combination with tensile loads in which the bolts have been installed in accordance with Section 8.2 to provide a pretension in the installed bolt (clamping force on the faying surfaces), and with faying surfaces that have been prepared to provide a calculable resistance against slip.

-- Snug-Tightened Joint.
+Snug-Tightened Joint.
 A joint in which the bolts have been installed in accordance with Section 8.1.
+Snug tight is the condition that exists when all of the plies in a connection have been pulled into firm contact by the bolts in the joint and all of the bolts in the joint have been tightened sufficiently to prevent the removal of the nuts without the use of a wrench.

-The snug-tightened condition is the tightness that is attained with a few impacts of an impact wrench or the full effort of an ironworker using an ordinary spud wrench to bring the plies into firm contact. - Start of Work.
-Any time prior to the installation of high-strength bolts in structural connections in accordance with Section 8. - Sufficient Thread Engagement.
-Having the end of the bolt extending beyond or at least flush with the outer face of the nut; a condition that develops the strength of the bolt. - Supplier.
-The party that sells the fastener components to the party that will install them in the work. - Tension Calibrator.
-A calibrated tension-indicating device that is used to verify the acceptability of the pretensioning method when a pretensioned joint or slip-critical joint is specified. - Uncoated Faying Surface.
+Start of Work.
+Any time prior to the installation of high-strength bolts in structural connections in accordance with Section 8.

+Sufficient Thread Engagement.
+Having the end of the bolt extending beyond or at least flush with the outer face of the nut; a condition that develops the strength of the bolt.

+Supplier.
+The party that sells the fastener components to the party that will install them in the work.

+Tension Calibrator.
+A calibrated tension-indicating device that is used to verify the acceptability of the pretensioning method when a pretensioned joint or slip-critical joint is specified.

+Uncoated Faying Surface.
 A faying surface that has neither been primed, painted, nor galvanized and is free of loose scale, dirt and other foreign material.

-NOTES

-SPECIFICATION FOR STRUCTURAL JOINTS USING ASTM A325 OR A490 BOLTS June 23, 2000
+SPECIFICATION FOR STRUCTURAL JOINTS USING HIGH-STRENGTH BOLTS